nickchase/k0s/docs/external-runtime-deps.md

 ### Linux kernel configuration

-Needless to say, as k0s operates Kubernetes worker nodes, there's a certain number of needed Linux kernel modules and configurations that we need in the system.
-This basically stems from the need to run both containers and also be able to set up networking for the containers.
+As k0s operates Kubernetes worker nodes, certain Linux kernel modules and configurations are necessary on the system.
+These requirements stem from  the need to run containers and to set up networking for those containers.

-The needed kernel configuration items are listed below.
+The necessary kernel configuration items are listed below.
 All of them are available in Kernel versions 4.3 and above.
-If running on older kernels, check if the distro in use has backported some features; nevertheless, it might meet the requirements. k0s will check the Linux kernel release as part of its pre-flight checks and issue a warning if it's below 3.10.
+Older kernels might meet the requirements if features have been backported. k0s checks the Linux kernel release as part of its pre-flight checks and issues a warning if it's below 3.10.

 The list covers ONLY the k0s/kubernetes components’ needs on worker nodes.
 Your own workloads may require more.